Chart Color Schemes

 Ingham Surrounds ranks among the oldest 10% of areas nationwide

 Ingham Surrounds has a median age of 53 years, which is significantly higher than the Rest of Qld average of 41 and considerably older than the Australian median of 38.
-Compared to the Rest of Qld average, the 65-74 cohort is notably over-represented in Ingham Surrounds at 17.2%, while the 25-34 age group is under-represented at 7.8%.
+Compared to the Rest of Qld average, the 65-74 cohort is notably over-represented in Ingham Surrounds at 17.2%, while the 25-34 year-olds are under-represented at 7.8%.
 This concentration of the 65-74 age group is well above the national average of 9.4%.
-According to post-2021 Census data, the 15 to 24 age group has grown from 8.6% to 9.7%, while the 75 to 84 cohort increased from 8.9% to 9.9%.
-Conversely, the 45 to 54 age group has declined from 12.5% to 11.3%.
+Post-2021 Census data shows that the 15 to 24 age group has grown from 8.6% to 9.7%, while the 75 to 84 cohort increased from 8.9% to 9.9%.
+Conversely, the 45 to 54 cohort has declined from 12.5% to 11.3%.
 By 2041, Ingham Surrounds is expected to see notable shifts in its age composition.
-Leading this demographic shift, the 75 to 84 age group will grow by 9%, reaching 743 from 680.
-The aging population dynamic is clear, with those aged 65 and above comprising all of the projected growth.
+Leading this demographic shift, the 75 to 84 group will grow by 9%, reaching 743 from 681.
+The aging population dynamic is clear, with those aged 65 and above comprising 100% of projected growth.
 Conversely, both the 0 to 4 and 25 to 34 age groups are expected to see reduced numbers.